snowplow/mobile-hybrid-apps-accelerator/content/_index.md

   - using the [snowplow-mobile](https://hub.getdbt.com/snowplow/snowplow_mobile/latest/) dbt package and Streamlit
   - using our sample data for Snowflake (no need to have a working pipeline)
 - Set-up Snowplow Tracking in a hybrid mobile app
-  - track events both from a native iOS/Android code as well as embedded Web views
+  - track events both from a native iOS/Android/React Native code as well as embedded Web views
 - Apply what you have learned on your own pipeline to gain insights

 ***